-In an era when millions of fans tap beauty influencers for glow-up tips to look their best, demand for the world’s best makeup brands can run hot.
-Suffice to say, makeup enthusiasts can thank Sephora Southeast Asia (SEA) for giving them access to all the top-notch hair, beauty and skincare products their hearts desire.
+In an era when millions of fans use beauty influencers for glow-up tips, demand for the world’s best makeup brands can run hot.
+So makeup enthusiasts can thank Sephora South-East Asia (SEA) for giving them access to all the top-notch hair, beauty and skincare products that their hearts desire.

-“It was Slack’s integrations paired with the ease of communication that set Slack apart.
-You can create focused threads and design work around Slack’s flexibility.”
+‘It was Slack’s integrations paired with the ease of communication that set it apart.
+You can create focused threads and design work around Slack’s flexibility.’

 Advancing adoption from the bottom up

 One of the main benefits of Slack is its integrations with other platforms.
-Sephora SEA has improved productivity by customising its digital HQ around commonly-used apps like Zoom, Google Suite, Microsoft Suite, JIRA, Confluence and AWS.
+Sephora SEA has improved productivity by customising its digital HQ around commonly used apps like Zoom, Google Workspace, Microsoft Suite, Jira, Confluence and AWS.

-“It’s Slack’s integrations paired with the ease of communication that set Slack apart.
-You can create focused threads and design work around Slack’s flexibility,” says Samapathy.
+‘It’s Slack’s integrations paired with the ease of communication that set it apart.
+You can create focused threads and design work around Slack’s flexibility,’ says Samapathy.

 A more human culture, from anywhere

-“Slack models how human communication works, as opposed to having to adapt your communication style to the tool,” says Samapathy.
+In Slack, deep collaboration for flexible teams is easy, thanks to dedicated channels for specific projects and threaded conversations.
+‘Slack models how human communication works, as opposed to having to adapt your communication style to the tool,’ says Samapathy.

 For flexible workforces, working from home can potentially impact a workplace’s unique camaraderie and energy.
-To overcome this, Samapathy suggests making space for fun and self-expression on Slack.
-For example, Sephora SEA employees like to use custom emojis and gifs when working remotely.
+To overcome this, Samapathy suggests making space for fun and self-expression in Slack.
+For example, Sephora SEA employees like to use custom emoji and GIFs when working remotely.

-“If I think about Sephora’s culture, it goes beyond simply innovating in the beauty space and focusing on the customer.
+‘If I think about Sephora’s culture, it goes beyond simply innovating in the beauty space and focusing on the customer.
 It’s about having fun while we’re doing it.
-This would be hard to do without Slack,” says Samapathy.
+This would be harder to do without Slack,’ Samapathy says.

 Building a rich ecosystem for connection and innovation